pyagh11/HW18/README.md

 # HW18: Proof of Authority Development Chain

-The goal is to setup set up a testnet blockchain, "pynet", for our organization using proof of authority and make transactions.
-We utilize Mycrypto wallet and Ethereum tools.
+The goal is to setup set up a testnet blockchain, "pynet", for our organization using proof of authority and run test transactions.
+We utilize Mycrypto wallet and Ethereum tools to accomplish this goal.

 Creating the nodes: